 - Train-ability – Does this person know it all, or is he ready to learn new skills, languages, platforms, etc. Avoid people who feel that they have nothing more to learn.

-When you are creating a tech company you have to be responsible with your technical support: We will do outsource or hire somebody?
+When you are creating a tech company you have to be responsible with your technical support: We’ll do outsource or hire somebody?

 As we go deeper into this business industry, you have to adjust your mindset